Career Pilot WIth applied human factors aviation Diploma program

 The ability to safely and effectively plan and execute Day, or Night, VFR or IFR , Multi-engine flights.

-Flight Time and management skills building up as a flight instructor
+Flight time and management skills as a flight instructor

 Employment / Career

-Graduates will have all the licenses and ratings required to begin a career as a professional pilot in many commercial operations, including airlines.
+Graduates will have all the licences and ratings required to begin a career as a professional pilot in many commercial operations, including airlines.

-The flying hours required to complete the Career Pilot Program at Canadian Aviation College is 235, spanning a period of 60 weeks.
+The flying hours required to complete the Career Pilot Program at Canadian Aviation College is 235hrs, over a duration of 18 months.